 This approach frees an API developer to focus completely on the application domain, ensuring that each API is well-designed and promotes integration between different apps.
 Security then falls into the domain of the expert, who can focus solely on identity, threats, and data security.

 I expect that this article is useful to read as API provides a great possibility to integrate apps easily and quickly.
 However, in the same time it is a double-edged sword that increases the risk of hackers attacks.
 If a developer takes care about security before API designing, he will reap the rewards of this technology extremely securely.

-API2Cart as an API provider strives to ensure integration security and offers the reliable tool to perform connection to 30+ shopping carts, including Magento, WooCommerce, Bigcommerce, Shopify, PrestaShop, OpenCart and others.
+API2Cart as an API provider strives to ensure integration security and offers the reliable tool to perform connection to 40+ shopping platforms, including Magento, WooCommerce, Bigcommerce, Shopify, PrestaShop, OpenCart and others.

 If you have some questions about API2Cart’s API security, don’t hesitate to schedule a FREE Call with our expert.
 We are always ready to provide an advice according to your specific business needs and demands.